herbicider/HayatPrecheck/README.md

   - **Salt form validation**: Identifies incompatible salt combinations

 **Testing Your Changes:**
-- Restart the application to load new abbreviations
+- Restart the application to load new abbreviations - Stop then start screen
 - Check console output for confirmation that custom abbreviations were loaded
 - Use the OCR testing features in the GUI to verify improvements

-### 🎯 Advanced Matching Logic

-- **Flexible Matching**: Uses a 75%+ similarity threshold to account for minor OCR differences and typos
-- **Context-Aware Processing**: Different cleaning rules for names vs. drug names vs. directions
-- **Adaptive Timing**: Responds quickly to screen changes (0.1s) and slows down when screen is static to save CPU
-- **Prescription Change Detection**: Automatically detects when you move to a new prescription and re-runs verification

 ---